Aakraman

 Aakraman (lit.
-'Invasion') is a 1975 Hindi war film, produced by Jagdish Kumar and directed by J. Om Prakash.
-The war film stars Ashok Kumar, Sanjeev Kumar, Rekha, Rakesh Roshan, Farida Jalal, Sujit Kumar, Asrani, Keshto Mukherjee, Mumtaz Shanti and Rajesh Khanna.
+'Invasion') is a 1975 Indian Hindi language war film, produced by Jagdish Kumar and directed by J. Om Prakash.
+The war film stars Ashok Kumar, Sanjeev Kumar, Rekha, Rakesh Roshan, Farida Jalal, Sujit Kumar, Asrani, Keshto Mukherjee, Mumtaz Shanti and Rajesh Khanna in an extended guest appearance.
 The music is by Laxmikant Pyarelal.
-The Hindustan Times noted that Rajesh Khanna in his extended guest appearance as the disabled Punjabi soldier with two emotional songs picturised on him was inspiring.
+The Hindustan Times noted that Rajesh Khanna as the disabled Punjabi soldier with two emotional songs picturised on him was inspiring.